z-x-yang/Segment-and-Track-Anything/README.md

 ```
 python app.py
 ```
-Users can upload the video directly on the UI and use Segtracker to track all objects within that video.
-We use the depth-map video as a example.
+Users can upload the video directly on the UI and use SegTracker to automatically/interactively track objects within that video.
+We use a video of a man playing basketball as an example.

 ![Interactive WeiUI](./assets/interactive_weiui.jpg)